dib-lab/dib_rotation/doc/04b_starting_a_work_session.md

 We can use the following command to get access to a computer that will fit our needs:
 ```
-srun -p bmm -J dib-rotation -t 5:00:00 --mem=10G --pty bash
+srun -p bmm -J rotation -t 5:00:00 --mem=10G --pty bash
 ```

 > -  `srun` uses the computer's job scheduler `SLURM` to allocate you a computer
 > - `-p` specifies the job queue we want to use, and is specific to our `farm` accounts.
-> - `-J dib-rotation` is the "job name" assigned to this session.
+> - `-J rotation` is the "job name" assigned to this session.
 It can be modified to give your session a more descriptive name, e.g. `-J download-data`
 > - `-t` denotes that we want the computer for that amount of time (in this case, 3 hours).
 > - `--mem` specifies the amount of memory we'd like the computer to have.
 Here we've asked for 10 Gigabytes (10G).
 > - `--pty bash` specified that we want the linux shell to be the `bash` shell, which is the standard shell we've been working wiht so far